 Lisa-Berardi

 Before I chose the path of educating, I had the opportunity to stay at home with my three children during their formative years.
-After having been a room parent in my son Ryan’s class, I decided that this is where my passion blossomed.
-I returned to school and study towards my degree in early childhood education.
-I received my ECE Certificate from the College of Marin and North America Montessori Certificate of diploma.
-I have worked in a variety of educational settings; Special Education, 2nd-grade, Kindergarten, and Preschool, finally settling in with toddlers at Ross Academy Montessori Preschool I was an educator there for eight years, prior to coming to Curious Minds Learning Center.
+After having been a parent volunteer in my son Ryan’s class, I decided to pursue a career in education.
+I returned to school and earned a degree in Early Childhood Development.
+I have worked in a variety of educational settings: Special Education, 2nd-grade, Kindergarten, and Preschool, finally settling in with toddlers at Ross Academy Montessori Preschool.
+I was an educator there for eight years, prior to coming to Curious Minds Learning Center.
 I have always felt children are a wonder and joy.
 They have always brought happiness into my life.
 Their curiosity and awe are what keeps my desire to educate alive and flourishing.
 Every day with children brings a new adventure and excitement.
 As an educator, I appreciate their wonder and enthusiasm.
 My desire is to create an environment that children find exciting, one that keeps their minds engaged and involved in the world around them.
+Outside the classroom, I’m passionate about cooking and traveling, and I’m looking forward to welcoming my first grandchild in October.

 Devon

-I have had the pleasure of working in the early childhood education field for five years now, and am excited to transition to the Oak Class with many of last year’s Willows.
-I am originally from Newtown, Connecticut, and have had the joy of living in many states before making San Francisco my home in 2021.
+I have had the pleasure of working in the early childhood education field for five years now, and am excited to start my third year at CMLC with the Willows.
+I am originally from New town, Connecticut, and have had the joy of living in many states before making San Francisco my home in 2021.
+Here, I live with my boyfriend and our two cats, Butternut and Acorn.
 I have a background in English and Spanish from Florida Gulf Coast University, and in addition to teaching preschool, I have worked in middle school classrooms as an ESL tutor.
 My mission as a preschool teacher is to create a safe, playful space where children are encouraged to create, explore, and ask questions.
-I enjoy bringing my love of books and storytelling into the classroom, and inspiring a love of reading in others.
+I enjoy bringing my love of books and storytelling into the classroom and inspiring a love of reading in others.
 Outside of school, I try to spend much of my time outdoors and in nature.
 I’m excited to continue my teaching career with Curious Minds, and I look forward to a wonderful school year ahead.